 Unlike New York and four (4) other states with borough laws, Michigan’s municipal law is stale and a casualty of transition.
 The fluctuation of the population of the Manhattan borough population by hundreds of thousands of people – who moved out of Manhattan – were largely absorbed into another New York City borough thus sustaining the New York City population.
 Why Michigan has not empowered its citizens with a borough law defies common sense.
 Over time, this defect resulted in a census-taker’s legal barrier that creates a false dichotomy in terms of public perceptions of perpetual population declines in both Detroit and Michigan, ignoring significant positives like regional growth and the fact that Grand Rapids is the 67thfastest growing metro area in the world and other favorable demographics.
-The false dichotomy blossoms every year when the U.S. Census statistics for metro Detroit a) ignore the need to give credit to the City of Detroit and the Great Lakes Water Authority for sustaining the daily hydration needs over 3 million people, b) ignore the over 3 million people on whose property the City of Detroit possesses land and water easements, and c) ignore the over 3 million people who daily exchange talent and capital.
+The false dichotomy blossoms every year when the U.S. Census statistics for metro Detroit a) ignore the need to give credit to the City of Detroit and regional Great Lakes Water Authority is nonpareil in the Midwest USA demographic life-cycle population statistic: the daily hydration of over 4 million people by a department within just one city; b) ignore the 4 million people on whose land the City of Detroit possesses land easements, and c) ignore the demographic count of 4 million in Southeast Michigan All-American metropolis and the 1 million in the West Michigan metropolis who daily exchange millions in their two (2) “extra-legal” human and capital hubs.
 Pure Michigan is our slogan.
-We are ready for a grand make over – to welcome you to world-class sport and technology, smart laws and stunning international waterfront vistas.
+We will be “Smart Pure Michigan” the moment it reaches our minds in both Lansing and Washington, DC that Michigan and Detroit are ready for a grand make over.
+We look forward to seeing you soon.

 HOW TO MAKE OVER DETROIT – Op Ed, DetroitNews.com 09/14/2014: